maelle/rmd-blogging-jozi/content/distill/slides/index.en.md

 -   Content stored as html (harder to migrate?)

--   Limited possibilities for customization (blessing in disguise?)
+-   Limited possibilities for customization (blessing in disguise?) but awesome docs about theming!

--   Some open issues (ORCID support, RSS feed tweaking) but active development

 ------------------------------------------------------------------------